 Our claims concerning equal rights to reproductive healthcare and abortion care result from existing grievances.
 We have divided our claims into three parts: legal; practical; and those in the public discourse.

-Germany has one of the strictest abortion laws in Europe – not only the intervention can be punishable, but also the, mere, proliferations of factual information concerning the intervention.
-Threats of punishment reinforce the stigmatisation and tabooing of abortion in our society and prevent an open and well-founded discourse on sexuality and reproduction.
-They make it more difficult to address abortion topics in medical education.
-They intimidate doctors and thus contribute to an incomplete care situation.
-They create feelings of fear, shame and bad conscience in unintentionally pregnant people and endanger their mental health.
+German abortion law is backward in European comparison.
+Abortion is still regulated in the German Criminal Code.
+Threats of punishment reinforce stigmata and taboos around abortion in our society and prevent an open and well-founded discourse on sexuality and reproduction.
+They also make it more difficult to address abortion topics in medical education.
+They intimidate doctors and thus contribute to the decreasing numbers of abortion care providers in Germany.
+They create feelings of fear, shame and bad conscience in those people seeking abortions and endanger their mental health.
 The connection between restrictive abortion laws and increased health risks for unintentionally pregnant people is well known.

 The criminal code should only be used for serious infringements.
 Abortion, by contrast, is a medical procedure that saves human lives and drastically reduces maternal mortality.

 Healthcare professionals are allowed to refuse to perform an abortion without justification, based on personal “reasons of conscience”.
 Such a conscience clause is unusual in other areas of medicine.
-This right of refusal on moral grounds is problematic for two reasons.
-First, it means that abortion is not a compulsory part of gynaecological training.
+Conscientious objection to abortion is problematic for two reasons.
+First, it means that abortion is not a compulsory part of gynecological training.
 Second, it contributes to the already worrying gaps in the access to abortion care in many regions of Germany.
 For example there are cases of entire hospitals refusing to provide abortion because of moral and religious concerns of the hospital owner or the head physician.

-We demand the abolition of the conscience objection clause in the field of abortion.
+We demand the abolition of the conscientious objection clause in the field of abortion.
 Doctors should not be allowed to refuse a treatment based on personal moral grounds.
-Whether established doctors actually offer abortions ought to depend on their abilities and their own professional focus.
-The moral concerns of individual doctors (in leading positions) or hospital owners ought not endanger the health of unintentionally pregnant people.
+Whether established doctors actually offer abortions should depend on their abilities and their own professional focus.
+The moral concerns of individual doctors (in leading positions) or hospital owners cannot endanger the health of unintentionally pregnant people.

 Sexual and contraceptive education in schools is often inadequate and/or one-sided.
-Understanding one’s own body, sexuality and contraceptive methods is essential, especially for young people.
-In some schools, religious instruction also teaches Christian fundamentalist content that focuses exclusively on abortion from a moralizing perspective.
+In some schools, religion classes even teach Christian fundamentalist content that focuses exclusively on abortion from a moralizing perspective.
+Understanding one’s own body, sexuality and contraceptive methods is however essential, especially for young people.

-Some women are sure that they do not want to have children (anymore).
-It is almost impossible for them to choose sterilisation as most doctors refuse to perform it if the woman is still of a reproductive age.
+Some people are sure that they do not want to have children (anymore).
+Some would therefore like to choose sterilisation as a definite contraceptive method.
+For those under 30, especially women, it is almost impossible to find a physician, as most doctors refuse to perform the operation for that age.

-Contraceptives are only reimbursed by health insurance up to the age of 22.
-Especially for women of low income, the cost of contraception is a barrier to access.
+On top, contraceptives are only covered by health insurance up to the age of 22.
+Especially for people with low income, the cost of contraception is an essential barrier to access.

 From our daily practice we know that a large proportion of unwanted pregnancies occur despite the use of contraceptives.
 Nevertheless, investing in better sexual and contraceptive education could help reduce the number of unwanted pregnancies.